chaoskagami/corbenik/README.md

  * ARM11 XN Disable   (Grants +X maps by default to kernel)
  * Force TestMenu     (Boots into TestMenu rather than HOME - requires TestMenu to be installed)

-Before booting, you should select 'Save Configuration' from the menu.

 Customization
 -------------------------